bradhof/humanactivity/README.md

 Example
 ---------
 source(run_analysis.R)

 tidySet2 <- prepareData()

 Output
 -------
 A tidy dataset containing the averages of each std() and mean() variable (grouped by activity and subject) for both the training and testing datasets
+Two data sets are written to the working directory as CSV files

 Feature Selection